-- 4. The Executive Management Team of SAC shall establish an Academic Appeals Committee (hereafter referred to as 'the Committee'). - 5.
-Full powers for deciding appeals are vested in the Committee. - The Committee shall consist of the Vice-Principal (Learning [Convener], Learning Division Group Managers, and at least one representative of the Senate of the University of Glasgow. - 7.
-No member shall sit in judgement on a case in which he or she has any interest.
+- 4. The Executive Management Team of SRUC shall establish an Academic Appeals Committee (hereafter referred to as 'the Committee'). - 5.
+Full powers for deciding appeals are vested in the Committee. - 6.
+The Committee shall consist of the Vice-Principal Education [Convener], members of the Education Division Management Team, and at least one representative of the Senate of the University of Glasgow. - 7.
+No member shall sit in judgement on a case in which he or she has any interest. - 8.
+The quorum for a meeting of this Committee, including the Convener, shall be five. - 9.
+No member of the Senate Appeals Committee or the University Court shall be entitled to serve on the Committee.
+Where a member of the Academic Appeals Committee has participated directly in the decision appealed against, that member shall not sit for that individual appeal.